collapsed-stacks/startups/questions/12041/how-to-explain-a-strategy-to-an-user.md

 - posted by: [DukeZhou](https://stackexchange.com/users/4146639/dukezhou) on 2017-02-03
 - score: 4

-<p>I'm dealing with similar problems about how to introduce the public to a new combinatorial game.
-The mechanic has extraordinary potential, but the trick will be getting a user base with increasingly short attention spans to try the game <em>(we know it will do well with hardcore players, but serious monetization will require mass adoption by casual players.)</em></p>
+I'm dealing with similar problems about how to introduce the public to a new combinatorial game.
+The mechanic has extraordinary potential, but the trick will be getting a user base with increasingly short attention spans to try the game *(we know it will do well with hardcore players, but serious monetization will require mass adoption by casual players.)*

-<p>The hard answer I'm going to give you without having evaluated your app is that you may need to entirely rethink your interface and website.
-It needs to be intuitive, so that people can figure it out without having to read or watch a video.  </p>
+The hard answer I'm going to give you without having evaluated your app is that you may need to entirely rethink your interface and website.
+It needs to be intuitive, so that people can figure it out without having to read or watch a video.

-<p><em>(An analogy is how young children figure out how to use computers and mobile devices--by pressing buttons until the learn how to make it do the things they want.)</em></p>
+*(An analogy is how young children figure out how to use computers and mobile devices--by pressing buttons until the learn how to make it do the things they want.)*

-<p>On our project, where the product is actually quite simple, we've redesigned the GUI several times as we zone in on what is going to most facilitate the user and reduce perceived complexity.</p>
+On our project, where the product is actually quite simple, we've redesigned the GUI several times as we zone in on what is going to most facilitate the user and reduce perceived complexity.

-<p>One tool you might use could be simple pop-ups, where the first time they press a button, they get a <em>very brief</em> explanation of the function.  <em>(You'll probably need a way for them to access this info after the first time as well, but that's a secondary concern, and can be handled in a number of ways.)</em></p>
+One tool you might use could be simple pop-ups, where the first time they press a button, they get a *very brief* explanation of the function.  *(You'll probably need a way for them to access this info after the first time as well, but that's a secondary concern, and can be handled in a number of ways.)*

-<p>"Show don't tell" is an axiom in screenwriting because film and television are visual mediums.
-Mobile, and computers in general since the early GUIs, are a visual medium as well.  </p>
+"Show don't tell" is an axiom in screenwriting because film and television are visual mediums.
+Mobile, and computers in general since the early GUIs, are a visual medium as well.

-<p><em>(Don't take that last point as a validation of the video tutorial method.
-Rather, <strong>find a way to make your functionality as intuitive as possible</strong>, and use icons that are descriptive of their functions.)</em></p>
+*(Don't take that last point as a validation of the video tutorial method.
+Rather, **find a way to make your functionality as intuitive as possible**, and use icons that are descriptive of their functions.)*

 ## Answer 12219